-Jasmine Bains joined the Colorado Health Institute in July 2019 as a research analyst.
-She specializes in program evaluation, data analysis, and supporting the Metro Denver Partnership for Health cross-sector collaborative.
+Jasmine Bains was a research analyst from 2019 to 2021.
+She specialized in program evaluation, data analysis, and supporting the Metro Denver Partnership for Health cross-sector collaborative.

 Before coming to CHI, Jasmine worked at the Colorado Department of Public Health and Environment supporting the Colorado Health Assessment and Planning System (CHAPS).
 She worked on Colorado health indicators, which are county, regional, and state-level data on health, environment, and social topics for local public health agencies to use in their community needs assessments.